The Program on Law & Government

 Program on Law & Government Fellows

-Each year, the Program on Law & Government brings to the law school recognized experts in their fields to serve as faculty fellows.
+The Program on Law & Government brings recognized experts to the law school to serve as faculty fellows.
 Fellows teach courses, hold conferences, publish, and otherwise engage in the academic community at the law school.

 The Jurist-in-Residence Program is designed to bring a prominent judge to the law school each fall to meet with students, faculty, and alumni, and share insights on important topics facing the nation's judiciary.
 The visiting Jurist meets informally and formally with student groups and faculty over a one or two day period.